 Step 2: Carefully inspect the damage to your Basement

 - See what can be fixed and what needs to be removed and replaced.
 Leaving damp drywall in place can lead to mould and structural problems.

 - Sagged, blistering, and peeling areas will require specific attention.

 - Make sure any damage to the basement structure has been repaired before trying to repair the drywall over it.
 Breaks in the plumbing or cracks in the foundation all need to be fixed, or bigger problems will pop up.

 Step 3: Replace, Clean Up & Flooded Basement Repair

 - Check out our other articles on repairing drywall, and if you don’t feel comfortable doing it yourself, get a friend to help you, or hire a drywall repair professional to take care of it.

 - To repair water-damaged drywall, examine the affected area carefully to make sure that it is still attached to the studs.

 - If necessary, reattach the loose basement drywall with drywall screws.
 Try to work from the edge inwards.

-- Use two coats of oil primer.
-Most interior painting today is done with latex-based paint, because of the short drying time and low-odour.
-Unfortunately, when dealing with water damage and flooded basement drywall you should always use oil, and let it dry completely between coats.
+- Unfortunately, when dealing with water damage and flooded basement drywall, you can use oil and let it dry completely between coats.
 This seals any dampness left by the water residue.
-It also prevent stains from being visible.
+It also prevents stains from being visible.